3DBAG/3dbag-docs/docs/en/schema/layers.md

 ![3dbag_layers](../images/3d_bag_layers_en.png){ width=100% }

-The diagram above shows the relation between a building in the real world and how is it modeled in the 3D BAG.
+The diagram above shows the relation between a building in the real world and how is it modeled in the 3DBAG.
 The BAG models buildings with their largest extent as viewed from above.
 In practice this means a single 2D polygon per building, as it is displayed by the black polygon in the figure.
 Therefore, the **BAG polygon** may also include parts of the building that are below terrain level.

 In order to create an accurate model of the <span style="color:#24a1c8ff">**above terrain**</span> parts of a building, we cut off the <span style="color:#ff0000ff">**below terrain**</span> parts from the BAG polygon.
 We only consider the parts above the terrain, because we do not have data on the 3D extent of the parts below the terrain.